Bug report #4604

 The cache system should analyze every feature received to understand if it is a new feature or a just cached feature.
 To do this I guess the better method is use the MD5 of the feature: If a new feature received has the same MD5 of a just cached feature (this kind of search are simple in a spatialite) otherwise add to the cache this new feature received.

-#14 Updated by Jeremy Palmer almost 8 years ago
+#14 Updated by Jeremy Palmer over 9 years ago

 Hmm this is bad news.
 I didn't realise that WFS servers could do that.
 Is this advertised in the server capabilities, or as a vendor extension?